Social Media Influencer Scores

 A patent granted to Google this week tells us about social media influencer scores developed at Google that sound very much like the scores at Klout.
 In the references section of the patent, Klout is referred to a couple of times as well, with a link to the Wikipedia Page about Klout, and the Klout FAQ page.
-We aren’t given a name for these influencer scores in Google’s patent, but it does talk about topic-based influencer scores and advertisers.
+We aren’t given a name for these social media influencer scores in Google’s patent, but it does talk about topic-based influencer scores and advertisers.

 Many patents are published that might give the inventors behind those patents a right to the technology described in them, but often the decision to move ahead with the processes described in those patents might be based upon business-based matters, such as whether or not there might be value is pursuing the patent.
 When I read this patent, I was reminded of an earlier patent from Google from a couple of years ago that described an advertising model that used social media influencers and their interests called Adheat.
 That patent was AdHeat Advertisement Model for Social Network.
 A whitepaper that gives us a little more indepth information about that process was AdHeat: An Influence-based Diffusion Model for Propagating Hints to Match Ads.
 One of the authors/inventors, Edward Chang left Google after the paper came out to join HTC as their Vice President of Research and Innovation.